The Last of the Mohicans: Plot summary

 Disguised as a French medicine man, Heyward enters the Huron village with Gamut to rescue Alice; Hawk-eye and Uncas set out to rescue Cora, and Munro and Chingachgook remain in safety.
 Uncas is taken prisoner by the Hurons and left to starve when he withstands torture, and Heyward fails to find Alice.
 A Huron warrior asks Heyward to heal his lunatic wife, and both are stalked by Hawk-eye in the guise of a bear.
 They enter a cave where the madwoman is kept, and the warrior leaves.
 Soon after the revelation of his identity to Heyward, Hawk-eye accompanies him, and they find Alice.
 They are discovered by Magua, but Hawk-eye overpowers him, and they leave him tied to a wall.
 Thereafter Heyward escapes with Alice, while Hawk-eye remains to save Uncas.
 Gamut convinces a Huron to allow him and his magical bear (Hawk-eye in disguise) to approach Uncas, and they untie him.
 Uncas dons the bear disguise, Hawk-eye wears Gamut's clothes, and Gamut stays in a corner mimicking Uncas.
 Uncas and Hawk-eye escape by traveling to the Delaware village where Cora is being held, just as the Hurons suspect something is amiss and find Magua tied up in the cave.
 Magua tells his tribe the full story behind Heyward and Hawk-eye's deceit before assuming leadership of the Hurons, who vow revenge.

 Uncas and Hawk-eye are being held prisoner with Alice, Cora, and Heyward by the Delawares.
 Magua enters the Delaware village and demands the return of his prisoners.
-During the ensuing council meeting, Uncas is revealed to be a Mohican, a once-dominant tribe closely related to the Delawares.
+During the ensuing council meeting, Uncas is revealed to be a Mohican, a once-dominant tribe related to the Delawares.
 Tamenund, the sage of the Delawares, sides with Uncas and frees the prisoners, except Cora, whom he awards to Magua according to tribal custom.
 This makes a showdown between the Hurons and Delawares inevitable, but to satisfy laws of hospitality, Tamenund gives Magua a three-hour head start before pursuit.
 While the Delawares are preparing for battle, David Gamut escapes the Huron village and tells his companions that Magua has positioned his men in the woods between the Huron and Delaware villages.
 Undeterred, Uncas, Hawk-eye, Heyward, Gamut, and the Delawares march into the woods to fight the Hurons.

 In the ensuing battle, the Delawares are joined by Chingachgook and Munro, and ultimately vanquish the Hurons and capture their village, but Magua escapes with Cora and two other Hurons; Uncas, Hawk-eye, Heyward, and Gamut pursue them up to a high mountain.
-In a fight at the edge of a cliff, one of the Hurons kills Cora, Gamut kills one of the Hurons, Magua kills Uncas, and Hawk-eye kills Magua.
-The novel concludes with a lengthy account of the funerals of Uncas and Cora at the Delaware village, and Hawk-eye reaffirms his friendship with Chingachgook.
+In a fight at the edge of a cliff, a Huron kills Cora, Gamut kills another Huron, Magua kills Uncas, and Hawk-eye kills Magua.
+The funerals of Uncas and Cora are later held at the Delaware village.
 Tamenund prophesies: "The pale-faces are masters of the earth, and the time of the red-men has not yet come again..."